11 Finding Your Future

 So, you’ve successfully debugged your CV, with help from chapters 8, 9 and 10.
 You’ve reflected on who you are in chapter 2 and identified where you can improve your experience

 as described in chapter 5.
-Now, how can find an interesting job?
+Now, how can you find an interesting job?
 How can use your CV, covering letter and any other (mostly written) communication to persuade employers to invite you to an interview?
 What techniques exist and how can you use your networks to help you?
 Where can you look?
 This chapter will help you find your future. 🔭

 Your future is bright, your future needs finding, so let’s start finding your future.